-Nashik and its surrounding areas are peaceful and adventurous for trekking lovers.
-The city is blessed with stunning forts, hills, and valleys.
+Nashik and its surroundings are a paradise for trekking lovers.
+The city is surrounded by beautiful forts, hills, and valleys that offer both peace and adventure.

-The Western Ghats and Sahyadri mountain ranges make it a perfect trekking spot with forts like Harihar, Anjaneri, Brahmagiri, and Kalsubai Peak.
-The best time to visit is during winter, from October to February, when the weather is pleasant and ideal for hiking.
+Thanks to the Western Ghats and Sahyadri mountain ranges, some amazing trekking spots such as Nashik Harihar, Anjaneri, Brahmagiri and Kalsubai Peak are home – the highest point in Maharashtra.
+The best time to go to trekking is from October to February in the winter months when the weather is cold and is perfect for hiking.

 Nashik is home to Maharashtra’s most exciting treks, ranging from the famous steps of Harihar Fort to the sacred Anjaneri Fort, which is believed to be the birthplace of Lord Hanuman.